 (Mar; marathon, half marathon, Flying Monkey 5K)

-Ruby red Nikes are optional at this friendly, small-town tribute to The Wizard of Oz.
+Ruby red Nikes are optional at this small-town tribute to L. Frank Baum’s children’s classic, The Wonderful Wizard of Oz.
 Race day starts and finishes in front of the OZ Museum, home to one of the largest private collections of Oz memorabilia in the world.
 Rolling hills along the marathon and half marathon courses give the feeling you’re not in Kansas anymore, as does a sighting in mile one of the Old Dutch Mill, a photogenic Dutch windmill built in 1879 that now stands in Wamego City Park.
 Age-group winners score impressive Emerald Castle trophies, while a separate prize awaits the runner with the most Oz-some costume.
 And photo ops with favorite Oz characters round out a weekend of wicked running fun.
 A word of warning, though: springtime weather in Kansas can be unpredictable, so you may want to keep an eye out for flying houses.
-(Other Oz-themed races of note include the Garmin Marathon in the Land of Oz in Olathe, KS and the Oz Run Half Marathon and 5K in Chippewa Falls, WI.)

 Star Wars Rival Run – Lake Buena Vista, FL